NapaShakes presents the second annual Burns Night Supper

 Music will be provided by the Peter Daldry Ceilidh band, with Peter Daldry on vocals, guitar, mandolin and cittern, Michael Mullen on fiddle, and Russ Bennett on percussion (primarily bodhrán), plus bagpiper Jeff Campbell.
 The toasts will be handled by accomplished British Shakespearean actress Catherine Luedtke, and Scottish performers.
 The event is for age 21 and older, and attendees are welcome (but not required) to wear kilts and other traditional attire.

-Each $130 ticket (per person) includes the Burns Night festivities as well as the pre and post supper events, the three-course dinner, a glass of wine, and a dram of single malt Scotch whisky.
+Each $130 ticket (per person) for this NapaShakes fundraiser includes the Burns Night festivities as well as the pre- and post-supper events, the three-course dinner, a glass of wine, and a dram of single malt Scotch whisky.
 Additional wine and spirits are available for purchase.
-The evening is directed by James Forbes, chieftain of Scotland's popular Lonach Highland Gathering & Games (lonach.org) and creator of the Dramophone Whisky app (bearshead.com).
+The evening is directed by James Forbes, chieftain of Scotland’s popular Lonach Highland Gathering & Games (lonach.org) and creator of the Dramophone Whisky app (bearshead.com).